KyivHaskell/haskell-study-group/README.md

 - Chapters 2 and 3

 **Week 3.
 Basic datatypes.**
-- Review chapters 2 and 3
 - Chapters 4 and 5

 **Week 4.
 Types and Typeclasses.**
-- Review chapters 4 and 5
 - Chapter 6

 **Week 5.
 Functional patterns.
 Working with recursion.**
-- Review chapter 6
 - Chapters 7 and 8

 **Week 6.
 Lists and folding lists.**
-- Review chapters 7 and 8
 - Chapters 9 and 10

 **Week 7.
 Algebraic datatypes.**
-- Review chapters 9 and 10
 - Chapters 11 and 12

 **Week 8.
 Peer-to-peer review.
 Projects and Modules.**
 - Post solutions to the phone exercise from chapter 11, review at least 2 of your peers.
-- Review chapters 11 and 12
 - Chapter 13

 **Week 9.
 Midpoint review.
 Testing with QuickCheck.**
-- Review chapters 2-12
 - Chapter 14

 **Week 10.
 Monoid and Semigroup.**
 - Chapter 15

 **Week 11.
 Functor.**
-- Review Chapter 15
 - Chapter 16

 **Week 12.
 Applicative.**
-- Review chapter 16
 - Chapter 17

 **Week 13.
 Monad.
 How to apply structure to your code.
 Conclusion.**
-- Review chapter 17
 - Chapter 18
 - Read Chapter 19 on your own
 - General review and look ahead